JaspreetKhela/mechacar-statistical-analysis/README.md

 _____

 We can briefly summarize our interpretations and findings for the t-test results as follows:
 * As seen in Figure 4, the p-value of the dataset is 0.06, which means that the null hypothesis cannot be rejected since our assumed signficance value is 0.05; that is, we cannot confirm that the difference between the known PSI mean and the dataset's PSI mean are due to non-randomness.
-This is the same conclusion that we arrive at for the "Lot1" and "Lot2" PSI means as seen in the first two outputs in Figure 5.
+This is the same conclusion that we arrived at for the "Lot1" and "Lot2" PSI means as seen in the first two outputs in Figure 5.
 * As seen in the last output in Figure 5, the p-value of the "Lot3" t-test is 0.04, which is less than our signficance value of 0.05.
 Thus, the null hypothesis can rejected for this dataset; that is, we can confirm that the difference between the known PSI mean and the "Lot3" dataset's PSI mean are due to non-randomness.

 ## Study Design: MechaCar vs Competition